slatedocs/slate/source/index.md

 ```
 You have the ability to combine triggers to create a compound trigger:

 In two of the examples above, both airportTrigger and homeTrigger were defined.
-By then ANDing the two, you get a trigger that listens for when a user was at an airport AND 100+ kilometers from home (i.e. traveling):
+By then ANDing the two, you get a trigger that listens for when a user is at an airport AND 100+ kilometers from home (i.e. traveling):

 # Recipes